Custom Models

 Enter configuration

-Enter a valid JSON array with your model configurations (see examples below)
+Enter a valid JSON array of model configurations (see fields and examples below)

 Open and close Beaver settings to refresh the model list